Superformula/cloud-backend-test/README.md

     aws configure
     ```

-    | *NOTE* Please configure your aws cli in this way only avoing to include the key in this proyect code.
+    | *NOTE* Please configure your AWS-CLI in this way only.
+Please, avoid including the key in this project code.

   - **deploy**

-    The following command will create and s3 in aws. package your and upload your service to it, create the api gateway and the Dynamdb database.
-This also connects these resources to aws cloudwatch monitoring service
+    The following command creates an s3 in AWS, packages the code, uploads it, creates the API gateway, and creates the Dynamdb database.
+This also connects these resources to the AWS CloudWatch monitoring service

     ```bash
     npm run deploy
     ```

-    At the end of the process you will see the url for the api gateway that epxose this graphql lambda service.
-Remeber to add the header key
+    At the end of the process, you will see the URL for the API gateway that exposes this GraphQL lambda service.
+Please, remember to add the header key

   - **destroy**
     ```bash
-    npm run deploy
+    npm run destroy
     ```

 ## Monitoring

-### Aplollo Studio
+### Apollo Studio

-The service can be monitored by Apollo Studio
+The service can be monitored in Apollo Studio

 ![Aplolo Studio Monitoring Dashboard](./images/ApolloStudio.png)